by ProcureDeskLast Updated : Oct-07-2020

 The process is highly reliable and effective because it is fast and reduces the data entry on the vendor side.
 Less data entry, less chance of errors.

-One of our clients is in IT services, where they have to regularly purchase hardware and software to fulfill the requirements for customers they are helping.
+One of our clients is in IT services, where they have to regularly purchase hardware and software to fulfill the requirements of customers they are helping.

 The demand can vary, so the purchasing team can end up creating 3 orders to 30 orders per day.